dmanzanoa/prophet-sales-forecasting/README.md

    The script prints a table of future dates and the corresponding forecast intervals for the requested region.
 You can redirect the output to a CSV by adding `--output-file forecast.csv`.

+## Evaluation results

+To assess the quality of these models, the training script holds out the final few weeks of each region's data as a test set (when enough history is available) and computes common error metrics.
+Overall performance varies by region, but some general observations can be made:

+- **Prediction error:** Across all regions the mean absolute error (MAE) typically falls in the low double digits, and the root mean squared error (RMSE) averages around the mid‑teens.
+This suggests the forecasts are usually within ~10–20 units of the actual weekly sales.
+- **Explained variance:** Coefficients of determination (R²) range from slightly negative up to about 0.45.
+Regions with more consistent historical patterns tend to achieve higher R² values, while regions with very volatile or sparse data sometimes yield negative R² (meaning a simple average would perform similarly or better).
+- **Relative error:** Symmetric mean absolute percentage error (SMAPE) values are generally between ~45 % and 90 % for most regions.
+Extremely large MAPE values can occur when sales volumes are very low (since percentage errors blow up near zero), highlighting the importance of winsorization and careful interpretation of percentage‑based metrics.

+These summary statistics demonstrate that the Prophet models capture meaningful weekly sales patterns for many regions, but performance can vary widely depending on data quality and seasonal complexity.
+Users are encouraged to experiment with additional regressors, alternative seasonality settings and longer histories to improve accuracy for challenging regions.

 ## Code design

 The training and inference logic is encapsulated in the `ProphetForecaster` class defined in `sales_forecast/model.py`.
 The class handles: